codr7/cl-slog/README.md

 ```

 ### Tags
-Instead of imposing a strict hierarchy of log levels, cl-slog uses tags exclusively to filter logs.
+Rather than imposing a strict hierarchy of log levels, cl-slog supports using tags to filter logs.

 Each log write may include multiple `:tag`-arguments,
 ```